The Baverstock Academy

 The Baverstock Academy (formerly Baverstock Foundation School and Specialist Sports College) was a mixed secondary school and sixth form college, located on the southern edge of the Birmingham outer city ward of Druids Heath.

 Due to its outstanding sports facilities, it became one of the first to gain Specialist Sports College status in September 2002 before the Specialist Schools initiative was discontinued but then became a member of the Specialist Schools Trust.
-Baverstock also held Artsmark Gold, Schools Achievement and Sportsmark awards.
+Baverstock also held Artsmark Gold, Schools Achievement, and Sportsmark awards.
 With many past students representing Great Britain in many sporting competitions.
 The school was also a TEEP Training School and part of the National Literacy Trust programme.

 The school was placed in special measures after an "inadequate" inspection result in September 2014.
-An inspection in February 2016 concluded that special measures should continue although Ofsted in June 2016 stated the school was 'substantially' making improvements to the removal of special measures status.
+An inspection in February 2016 concluded that special measures should continue, although Ofsted, in June 2016, stated the school was 'substantially' making improvements to the removal of special measures status.
 The academy was awarded The Good Schools Guide accreditation in 2016 for better performance by Boys taking Engineering at GCSE level than at any other Comprehensive School in England.

 The school closed in 2017 and was demolished in November 2020.

 History

 Baverstock was formed in 1983 during a citywide reorganisation of education.
-It was a merger of Brandwood School, which had been identified for closure for some time, with Maypole Comprehensive on the site of Maypole School which was built in 1969.
+It was a merger of Brandwood School, which had been identified for closure for some time, with Maypole Comprehensive on the site of Maypole School which was built in four phases opening in 1969 and completed by1971.
 The school crest is the combination of the schools that merged to form Baverstock, with the sabre and shield coming from Brandwood School and the motto Strive to Succeed suggested by students at the school.

 The then headteacher, Mr Roger Perks, started with a newly formed school but only 26 applicants for 150 places in the first year's intake.

 The school was known for doing things very differently.
 Mr Perks focused on the pressures the students were facing in their social and family life, which led to programmes like a breakfast club, which was seen as radical in the early 1980s (and which he had first used at Ladywood School a decade before).
 To show his pride in the school and to set an example to the students, Mr Perks wore the school uniform.
 Past students will remember the Golden Key award.
 This was used to illustrate that education was the key to bring change, opportunity and success.

 1988 saw the school become grant-maintained, one of the first to take this new status.
 This allowed the school to heavily invest in new buildings and sports facilities within the school site to cater for the rapidly expanding student population, and the creation of the Sixth Form College in 1996.
 After having been a grant-maintained school for many years, Baverstock became a Foundation School in 1998 after the abolition of the grant-maintained programme.
 This brought the school under local education authority control again.